 The opulent decoration, including intricate mosaics, frescoes, and statuary, showcased the wealth and sophistication of the empire.

-Furthermore, the availability of public baths for all citizens, regardless of social status, was a symbol of the Roman commitment to public welfare and hygiene.
+Furthermore, the availability of public baths to all citizens, regardless of social status, symbolized the Roman commitment to public welfare and hygiene.

-As political instability and economic decline took hold, the maintenance and construction of new bathhouses became less of a priority.
+As political instability and economic decline took hold, maintaining and constructing new bathhouses became less of a priority.

 In some regions, the practice of public bathing persisted through the Byzantine period, while in others, it faded away.